Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 9-John_Doe - Contains command to set hello file permission 0 -rwxr-x-wx File 10-mirror_permissions - Contains command to set the permissions of hello to be same as that of olleh File 11-directories_permissions - Contains command to set permissions recursively for the current directory File 12-directory_permissions ' Contains command to create and set permission for a folder called my_dir using one code
+File 9-John_Doe - Contains command to set hello file permission 0 -rwxr-x-wx File 10-mirror_permissions - Contains command to set the permissions of hello to be same as that of olleh File 11-directories_permissions - Contains command to set permissions recursively for the current directory File 12-directory_permissions - Contains command to create and set permission for a folder called my_dir using one code File 13-change-group - Contains command for change goup onwer for the file named hello